codesbird/ksecure/README.md

 1. Navigate to chrome://extensions
 2. Enable "Developer mode" by toggling the switch at the top right of the page
 3. Click the "Load unpacked" button.
-4. Navigate to the repository directory, and select the folder `app` for installation
+4. Navigate to the repository directory, and select the folder `extension` for installation
 5. Ensure that the extension is enabled, and if so, the extension has been successfully installed!
 ## Reference
 Mathur, A., Acar, G., Friedman, M. J., Lucherini, E., Mayer, J., Chetty, M., & Narayanan, A. (2019).
 Dark Patterns at Scale: Findings from a Crawl of 11K Shopping Websites.
 Proceedings of the ACM on Human-Computer Interaction, 3(CSCW), 81.

+#RUN THE SERVER
+Open the server folder in Visual Studio Code
+#Run    !pip install -r requirements.txt    OR !python -m pip install -r requirements.txt